-Discussion: Ms. Weitz explained that the College's current retirement plan does not permit any current full-time employee to take withdrawals from their plan resources.
+The College's current retirement plan does not permit any current full-time employee to take withdrawals from their plan resources.
 This is true for employees of any age.
 With Board authorization, the Plan Document can be revised to permit employees to begin distributions from their accumulated plan resources at age 70.5 whether or not they have a continuing employment relationship with the College.
-There are no financial or administrative issues for the College associated with making this change.